jam5991/solyx_mvp/README.md

 ## Development Roadmap
 ### 🚀 MVP Prioritization for Solyx AI

-To ensure **Solyx AI’s MVP** delivers maximum value while remaining **lean and scalable**, we prioritize workstreams and features based on **criticality for execution, feasibility, and market impact**.
+To ensure **Solyx AI's MVP** delivers maximum value while remaining **lean and scalable**, we prioritize workstreams and features based on **criticality for execution, feasibility, and market impact**.

 ---